sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 ### Sudoku Companion

+Sudoku is a logic-based, combinatorial number-placement puzzle.The standard version of Sudoku consists of a 9×9 square grid containing 81 cells.
+The grid is subdivided into nine
-Sudoku is a logic-based, combinatorial number-placement puzzle.
-Sudoku Companion is a mini-application which can be used to solve Sudoku puzzles more conveniently.
+3×3 blocks.
+Some of the 81 cells are filled in with numbers from the set {1,2,3,4,5,6,7,8,9}.The whole grid is filled using the nine digits so that each row, each column, and each block contains each number exactly once.Sudoku Companion is a mini-application which can be used to solve Sudoku puzzles more conveniently.
 It improves the concentration and logical thinking.
 It provides the following functions:

 1. checking if a solution exists
 2. provide hints
 3. solve puzzle entirely